 - Arduino Pro Mini Pinout also consists of 8 Analog Pins.

-- Size of Arduino Pro Mini is 1/6th of the size of Arduino Uno, so it's quite small as compared to Arduino UNO.
+- The size of Arduino Pro Mini is 1/6th of the size of Arduino Uno, so it's quite small as compared to Arduino UNO.

 - Depending on operating voltage, Arduino Pro Mini is of two types: